byuflowlab/CoupledSystems.jl/docs/src/guide.md

 ## Coupling an Implicit Component with a Solver to Construct an Explicit Component

 Now that we have a single implicit system of equations, let's couple it with a nonlinear solver in order to solve for the outputs.
 We represent the resulting component as an explicit component.
+Note that the initial guess for the Newton solver corresponds to the default values of the variables `y1` and `y2`.

 ```@example guide
 mda = ExplicitComponent(isys; solver=Newton())